glossoverse/kalahim/Kalahim.md

 The general word order is SVO.
 Complements follow the noun they refer to, but adjectives precede it.

-*Blin manai acaroni.*
+\ex \begingl \glpreamble Blin manai acaroni.//

-  blin    mainai  acaro-ni
+\gla blin mainai acaro-ni//
-  strong  warrior east-GEN:SG
+\glb strong warrior east-GEN:SG//
-  'The strong warrior of the East.'
+\glft `The strong warrior of the East.'//
+\endgl \xe

 ## Verbs